-- 4.21 Competence can be developed through a variety of methods, including: - Professional education. - Continuing professional development, including training. - Work experience. - Coaching by more experienced Staff, for example, other members of the Engagement Team. - Independence education for Personnel who are required to be independent. - 4.22 Effective policies and procedures should emphasise the need for continuing training for all levels of the Firm's Personnel and should provide the necessary training resources and assistance to enable Personnel to develop and maintain the required competence and capabilities. - 4.23 A Firm may use a Service Provider, for example, when internal technical and training resources are unavailable. - 4.24 Performance evaluation, compensation and promotion procedures give due recognition and reward to the development and maintenance of competence and commitment to ethical principles.
-Steps a Firm may take in developing and maintaining competence and commitment to ethical principles include: - (a) making Personnel aware of the Firm's expectations regarding performance and ethical principles; - (b) providing Personnel with evaluation of, and counselling on, performance, progress and career development; and - (c) helping Personnel understand that advancement to positions of greater responsibility depends, among other things, upon performance quality and adherence to ethical principles, and that failure to comply with the Firm's policies and procedures may result in disciplinary action. - 4.25 The size and circumstances of a Firm will influence the structure of the Firm's performance evaluation process.
+- 9.3 Competence can be developed through a variety of methods, including the following: - Professional education. - Continuing professional development, including training. - Work experience. - Coaching by more experienced Staff, for example, other members of the Engagement Team. - Independence education for Personnel who are required to be independent. - 9.4 The continuing competence of a Firm's Personnel depends to a significant extent on an appropriate level of continuing professional development so that Personnel maintain their knowledge and capabilities.
+Effective policies and procedures should emphasise the need for continuing training for all levels of the Firm's Personnel and should provide the necessary training resources and assistance to enable Personnel to develop and maintain the required competence and capabilities. - 9.5 A Firm may use a Suitably Qualified External Person, for example, when internal technical and training resources are unavailable. - 9.6 Performance evaluation, compensation and promotion procedures give due recognition and reward to the development and maintenance of competence and commitment to ethical principles.
+Steps a Firm may take in developing and maintaining competence and commitment to ethical principles include: - making Personnel aware of the Firm's expectations regarding performance and ethical principles; - (b) providing Personnel with evaluation of, and counselling on, performance, progress and career development; and - (c) helping Personnel understand that advancement to positions of greater responsibility depends, among other things, upon performance quality and adherence to ethical principles, and that failure to comply with the Firm's policies and procedures may result in disciplinary action.

+9.7 The size and circumstances of a Firm will influence the structure of the Firm's performance evaluation process.
 Smaller Firms, in particular, may employ less formal methods of evaluating the performance of their Personnel.